 Each telephone subscriber in Alabama pays $1.86 per phone per month on their phone bill and this revenue is forwarded to the State 9-1-1 Board by telephone service providers.

 Subscribers that use a pre-paid telephone service pay a percentage at the point of sale and these funds are also forwarded to the State Board.

-Click here to see a map showing text to 9-1-1 availability as of April 18, 2016.
+As part of the ANGEN NG9-1-1 implementation, text for 9-1-1 is provided by our network service provider, INdigital through a service called Texty.
+Texty allows for both texting to the 9-1-1 Center as well as outbound texting from the 9-1-1 Center.
+Click here to see a map showing text for 9-1-1 availability as of February 2021.
 Please keep in mind that it is always better to call 9-1-1, if you are able.